habring/cnn_regularity/README.md

 ## Acknowledgements

-Martin Holler further is a member of NAWI Graz (https://www.nawigraz.at) and BioTechMed Graz (https://biotechmedgraz.at).
+Martin Holler is a member of NAWI Graz (https://www.nawigraz.at) and BioTechMed Graz (https://biotechmedgraz.at).

 ## Citation